IBeArjen/integration-prototype/sip/system_services/README.md

 ## Description

-Common interfaces in use by all SDP modules.
-Implementations are going to be managed by Platform services.
-As changes to these modules might impact the entire system, this should be restricted to well-established standard interfaces.
+This package contains sub-packages which provide libraries for common APIs used bu all SDP modules.
+Extreme care should be taken in code within this package as it could have impact on all other modules.

+***Note-1: In SIP we do not expect to have any code in this package as we will be using entirely standard packages and modules which do not need a customisation.***

-*NOTE(BM): The description above (taken from the module view) looks like it needs work.*
+***NOTE-2: The description in the SDP module view architecture document looks like it needs work.***
-*NOTE(BM): I don't think we want any code here in SIP if at all possible!
-- maybe the SIP base docker image?*

 **Contains:**